jpeter31415/theta_decay_analysis/README.md

 # Continuous Time Decay & The Expiration Singularity (Theta Optimization)

-A quantitative derivatives module designed to simulate the non-linear path of capital degradation (**Theta Time Decay**) for an At-The-Money (ATM) option contract over its remaining lifespan.
+A quantitative derivatives module designed to simulate the non-linear path of capital degradation (**Theta Time Decay**) for an At-The-Money (ATM) option contract for QQQ over its remaining lifespan.
+The engine uses an SQL query that joins option chains with stock prices to locate a valid near-term contract.
+It filters for an option with ~30 days left that is closest to being At-The-Money (ATM).

 ## Methodology & Financial Calculus